SD2E/api-user-guide/docs/create_application_01.md

 At the top level, you will find a `Dockerfile` and `build.sh` script.
 These are necessary for building the container reproducibly, and having them will facilitate future app updates.
-The `deploy.sh` script is the final script of the app building process which helps the user to add their app to the Agave SD2E tenant.
+The `deploy.sh` script is the final script of the app building process which helps the user add their app to the Agave SD2E tenant.

 One of the subdirectories is named `hello-container-0.1.0/`.
 This directory contains both the `runner-template.sh`, which is a script directing how the app should be